daim-dev/pitch/slides.md

 ---

 <!--
-A few years ago working at a digital agency, I built an awesome marketing website for Uber and Tourism Queensland in a week.
+A few years ago, working at a digital agency, I built an outstanding marketing website for Uber and Tourism Queensland in a week.

-The award winning site reached millions of people during a month long campaign.
+The award-winning site reached millions of people during a month-long campaign.

 This project inspired me to take my skills and apply them to my own projects.